Orthogonal Fold & Cut: Orthogonal Fold Cut

-Now suppose there is a horizontal cut; we will show it must cross the paper.
-The infinite horizontal line $\ell$ containing the cut must lie on a horizontal line $\ell^\prime$ in the folded state, because we use only orthogonal creases.
-Then $\ell^\prime$ contains the cut in the folded state, so must be the line we cut along.
-Hence we must cut the entire line $\ell$. \end{proof}
+Conversely, consider a horizontal cut; we will show it must cross the paper.
+The infinite horizontal line $\ell$ containing the cut must lie entirely on some horizontal line $\ell^\prime$ in the folded state, because we use only orthogonal creases.
+Then $\ell^\prime$ contains the cut in the folded state, so we must cut along $\ell^\prime$.
+Doing so cuts every point in the paper in $\ell$, so we must cut the entire intersection of $\ell$ with the paper. \end{proof}

+At this point, we can argue that the \defn{scissor-cut} model, where every cut locally has material on both of its sides, does not lose generality in orthogonal fold \& cut.

+\begin{corollary} Every solvable instance of orthogonal fold \& cut has a solution where no crease has a positive-length overlap with a cut. \end{corollary}

+\begin{proof} If $\alpha \notin \{0, \infty\}$, then every crease is axis-aligned while every cut is not, so they cannot overlap at more than a single point.
+Otherwise, the claim follows from Lemma~\ref{lem:horizontal cuts}. \end{proof}

+For the remaining case of nonzero finite $\alpha$, we can scale the paper vertically by $1/\alpha$ to make the slopes $\pm1$.
+This transformation preserves orthogonal foldings and thus solutions to orthogonal fold \& cut.
+So for the rest of this section, we assume without loss of generality that $\alpha=1$.